-Annexation Activity in Bexar County
+Annexation Decisions in Bexar County

 Annexation is one of the most actively tracked zoning topics in Bexar County, TX.
 ZoneWire has analyzed 1 council meetings and detected 2 instances of annexation activity.
 Below are the most recent discussions.